muratk5n/thirdwave/en/README.md

 ---

-State-owner devices, fine, not for blanket ban.
+State-owned devices, fine, not for blanket ban.

 ABC 27: "A Pennsylvania State Senate committee advanced a bill Monday that would ban TikTok from state-owned devices and networks"